l3ch4tno1r/Command_Line_3D/README.md

 Be sure to set the "Console3D" project as the default project.

-I recommend to use these parameter for the console window in order to have a correct display of the 3D scenes (those parameterscan be found by clicking the top left icon of the window, and under "Properties")
+I recommend to use these parameters for the console window in order to have a correct display of the 3D scenes (those parameters can be found by clicking the top left icon of the window, and under "Properties")
   - Window size :
     > Width  = 180
     > Height = 120